-The borough has 39 Conservation Areas which cover many parts of Guildford town centre and many of the villages in the rural area.
+The borough has 39 Conservation Areas.
+These cover many parts of Guildford town centre and many of the rural villages.

 - buildings of high architectural quality